Nas-matutto/e-commerce_calculator/src/data/post/how-to-get-first-100-customers-on-shopify.md

 ## WNas' Note: Yes, You Can Do This Without Ads

-Getting your first 100 customers on Shopify without ads isn’t just possible, it’s a stronger foundation than you may believe.
+Getting your first 100 customers on <a href="https://www.shopify.com/" target="_blank" rel="noopener noreferrer">Shopify</a> without ads isn’t just possible, it’s a stronger foundation than you may believe.
 You’re building a brand, not just buying clicks.
 You're validating needs, not just pushing product into the world.
 And ultimately, you're helping people find something that solves a particular pain point in their lives.

 **Want help crafting your Shopify launch strategy?** [Reach out here](https://www.sellingwithnas.com/contact) and let’s chat about how to grow without burning ad dollars.